Iran's missile math: $20,000 drones take on $4 million patriots

 Defensively, Iran has little left to fight with.
 The aerial attacks in the opening hours of the war hit its surface-to-air batteries, the most modern of which were Russian-made S-300s.
 US and Israeli fighters have been operating in Iranian airspace without any reported difficulties since then.

-The US and its regional partners mainly use Lockheed Martin Corp.
-Patriot air-defense systems firing PAC-3 missiles.
+The US and its regional partners mainly use RTX Corp.
+Patriot air-defense systems firing Lockheed Martin Corp.
+PAC-3 missiles.
 Although the Pentagon has pushed to increase production, only about 600 PAC-3 missiles were built in 2025, according to Lockheed.
 Based on how many missiles and drones have been reported shot down, thousands of interceptors have most likely been fired in the Middle East since Saturday.

 Saudi Arabia and the United Arab Emirates also operate THAAD, a Lockheed system designed to hit more advanced, faster moving missiles at the edges of the atmosphere.
 Those are unlikely to be used against anything else, and are even more expensive, at about $12 million per missile.